Setaganga/Setaganga/README.md

 Hello, I'm Joren/Setaganga!

-My name is Joren Nicholas.
 I'm a 15 year old Backend Developer living in the Denver Area.
 I like Guitar, Programming, and Linguistics.
 I like Soulsborne games and Spaceflight Simulator.
 I'm a B2 Level of Fluency in Spanish and I also do club Sabre Fencing.
 I have been programming for about 3 years and I've made a few games in robloxstudio with Roblox LUA and gamemakerstudio2 with GML Javascript for the Technology Student Association (TSA) extracurricular.